natesymer/FHSTwitterEngine/README.markdown

 **For the future**

-Nothing for now... feel free to [email](mailto:fhsjaagshs@fhsjaagshs.com) me for suggestions.
+Nothing for now... feel free to [email](mailto:nate@natesymer.com) me for suggestions.

 **IMPORTANT**

 Some of the libraries included are (heavily) modified:

-- OAuthConsumer - Removed OADataFetcher and added block support to OAAsynchronousDataFetcher.
-Fixed memory leaks.
+- OAuthConsumer - Removed OADataFetcher and rewrote OAAsynchronousDataFetcher to use blocks.
+Condensed classes and fixed memory leaks.
-- TouchJSON - Fixed some BOOL comparison of NSData.
+- TouchJSON - Fixed some boolean comparison of NSData and condense to one header/implementation pair.

 You should use the included versions instead of other version of the libraries because the included versions are *considerably* better.